corda/corda-solutions/docs/source/deployment/httpproxy.rst

 The following is an example of how to set up a Squid Proxy Server and start the Corda Node to point to it as a "tunnel" to connect to Doorman and Network Map.

 1. Prerequisite is a VM 2 CPU Core & 2 GB RAM running Ubuntu 18.x.

-2. ssh into the VM and run the following:
+2. ssh into the VM where you want to install the Proxy Server and run the following:

 - sudo apt update
 - sudo apt -y install squid